herpiko/herpiko.github.io/content/post/2023-07-23-hunting-down-memory-leaks-in-golang.md

-Ha, Golang is garbage collector language, so we just need to add `*.Close()` to every opened thing, right?
+Hmm.
+Golang is garbage collector language, so we just need to add `*.Close()` to every opened thing, right?

 Turn out it is not always the case.